Music of Haiti: Zouk or zouk-love

 The Haitian cadence and its compas has been dominating the Antilles music scene since its introduction in the late 1950s.
 Compas direct is a modern méringue popularized in 1955 by the Nemours Jean-Baptiste, a Haitian saxophone and guitar player, which was appropriated by the Antilleans who labeled their version cadence-lypso and later, zouk or zouk-love.

 The original zouk was zouk béton, a fast tempo jump up carnival style of music originating from the Caribbean islands of Guadeloupe and Martinique, was popularized by the French Antilles Kassav' in the 1980s.
 However it was too fast, and the style lost ground in the 1980s due to the strong presence of kadans or compas, the main music of the French Antilles.
 The problem is that musicians from Martinique and Guadeloupe have wrongly labeled compas as zouk or zouk love, creating a sense of confusion in Africa, Cape Verde, Angola, Brazil, Portugal and other places.
 Haitian musicians taught Antilleans how to play compas, and it is from them that zouk's rhythms derive in origin, which some credit is due in its creation.
 In all account, Haitian musicians describe zouk musicians as first rate, because they are now part of the forefront of the musical scene.

 Today, zouk-love (the current zouk) is the French Antilles cadence or compas, characterized by a slow, soft and sexual rhythm.

 Haitian hip hop (rap kreyòl)

 The local homegrown Haitian hip hop movement is rising in popularity in Haiti and other Haitian communities.
 It is becoming more and more popular with Haitian youth, often communicating social and political topics as well as materialism.
 Kompa as well as other popular local music beats are used frequently with urban sounds.
-Recent years have seen a rise in popularity for Haitian Hip-Hop artists such as Barikad Crew and Jimmy O. Other Haitian hip hop artists have yet to evolve.
+Recent years have seen a rise in popularity for Haitian Hip-Hop artists such as Barikad Crew, Mach-Hommy and Jimmy O.